emgiezet/meetphp-8/README.md

 Apps
 ===========

-Silex & Laravel4 - simple skeleton app with a controller and Doctrine display from memcache 10k records.
+Silex & Laravel4 - simple skeleton app with a controller and Doctrine display from memcache/db 10k records.

 Installation: